NIAS Area Studies

 NIAS Area Studies: Africa

-NIAS Africa Studies aims to study contemporary Africa from an internal prism through multiple verticals.
-The primary verticals include the following: internal politics, peace and conflict issues, civil-military relations, non-traditional security issues, radicalism, regional complexities (Horn of Africa, Sahel and North Africa), geopolitics and external relations.
+NIAS Africa Studies aims to study contemporary Africa through the following verticals: internal politics, peace and conflict issues, civil-military relations, non-traditional security issues, radicalism, regional complexities (Horn of Africa, Sahel and North Africa), geopolitics and external relations, especially with the US, Europe and China.
+It publishes Africa Monitor (a monthly), with an objective to build capacity amongst the Indian scholars working on Africa.

-NIAS Africa Studies also aims to create a network of Africa scholars in India as well as African scholars residing in India.
+NIAS Africa Studies also aims to create a network of African scholars in India and African scholars residing in India through an Annual Conclave starting from 2024.

 Regular Publications